s-gryt/sgryt.com/_posts/2023-09-18-technical-debt-unpacking-the-software-quality-challenge.md

 ## Technical Debt: Unpacking the Software Quality Challenge

-In the realm of software development, there's an invisible force that can significantly impact your projects and their long-term success—technical debt.
+In the realm of software development, there's an invisible force that can significantly impact your projects and their long-term success - technical debt.
 In this comprehensive exploration, we will delve into the heart of technical debt, understanding its origins, its various manifestations, and how to effectively manage it.

 ## Unraveling Technical Debt